 Your most recent supervisors, managers, and colleagues have a greater chance of remembering your achievements at work compared to those you worked with a long time ago.
 Former colleagues whom you have not had contact with for a long time might have forgotten about your achievements and capabilities.
 It is better not to list them as references if you have networked with new colleagues more recently.

-Thank you for reading CFI’s guide to professional references.
-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
+Thank you for reading CFI’s guide to Professional References.
 To keep advancing your career, the additional resources below will be useful: